user4223/ticket-decoder/README.md

 * gtest         (unit testing)
 * poppler       (pdf reading/rendering)
   * is built via conan but with own recipe to get minimal and up-to-date version: see etc/poppler/conanfile.py
-  * library create is integrated in etc/conan-install.sh script which is called from setup.Release.sh
+  * library creation is integrated in etc/conan-install.sh script which is called from setup.Release.sh
 * boost.python  (python binding)

 ## Ubuntu 22/24